 The Peripheral Route to Persuasion

 On the other hand, the peripheral route to persuasion is based more on non-cognitive factors that surround the message.
 This could be the emotional impact of the communication, the credibility and characteristics of the sender, the visual design and even the length of the message.
-People who are influenced through the peripheral route do not care as much about the quality of a rational argument.
+This refers to people who do not care as much about the quality of a rational argument.
 This is often the approach you will find in commercials and advertisements.
-The peripheral route is considered somewhat weak and unstable in terms of influencing lasting change.
+Researchers consider the peripheral route somewhat weak and unstable in terms of influencing lasting change.

 If your audience is likely to process the message through the peripheral route, you can tell persuasive stories that arouse emotions.
 Humor may also work, when appropriate.
 Another approach is to find influential leaders or well-liked employees who will demonstrate and model new approaches.

 Note that even audiences who are persuaded through cognitive arguments can be motivated and influenced through a peripheral route.

 Before you design your next persuasive message, consider these factors that influence attitude, value or behavioral change:

 - Characteristics of the learner: prior knowledge and relevant beliefs influence persuasion.

 - Ability to process a message: stronger comprehension skills result in deeper processing of the message, which makes it more convincing.